 If you will be departing CenturyLink's organization to join another AWS organization, we recommend you have the other organization send invitations to you within fifteen days of your target date so that invitation will be queued up and ready when you depart.
 You can then handle everything at once.
 If that is not possible, then the most efficient way to schedule it is just to ask a CenturyLink admin to revoke your membership for all your accounts at once.

 Allowing your accounts to depart from the CenturyLink-governed AWS Organization will be handled by someone with the appropriate permissions.
 Either someone with root access to the account or one of your IAM users with the appropriate permissions.
 (Having one of your IAM users do it will require CenturyLink to change your IAM policy before you depart.)

 A CenturyLink administrator can remove membership from your org for all your accounts out at once.

 Obtaining the root account credentials must be done with your company's security in mind.
-It is best if you coordinate that transition via phone to prevent security gaps.
+It is best if you coordinate that transition via phone or another secure method to prevent security gaps.
 It will first require CenturyLink to remove Multi-Factor Authentication and change the email and password for the root account.

 Remove Account Membership